Measuring cocktail ingredients

 The most important thing when measuring is to be consistent in the measure used and technique so the proportions of each ingredient are correct to each other.

-The following rough conversion table (1 US fluid ounce is actually 29.5735296ml) shows the most common measures used in cocktails.
+The following rough conversion table (1 US fluid ounce is actually 29.5735296ml) shows the common measures used in cocktails - measure in green being the most used to those in red being least called for in recipes.

 Some bartenders attempt to measure shots by counting time and estimating the amount of liquid flowing through a bottle's pour spout.
-This is known as 'free-pouring' and in unskilled hands can be very inaccurate.
+This is known as "free-pouring" and useless much practised and perfected is very inaccurate.
 We strongly recommend the use of a physical measure and a great deal of care.